-1) Visit Panorama Point –
+1) Enjoy the views at Panorama Point –

-One of the most spectacular places to visit on the island is the so called: ‘Panorama view point’.
-Here, a gap in the trees offers breath-taking views of the bay below.
+One of the most spectacular things to do in Nusa Lembongan is to visit ‘Panorama viewpoint’.
+Here, a gap in the trees offers breathtaking views of the bay below.
 What’s more, on a clear day, you can make out Mt Agung in the background – The highest point in Bali.

 2) Gaze at Devils Tears –

-3) Lounging on Dream Beach –
+3) Lounge on Dream Beach –

-SIDE NOTE: Looking for somewhere to swim?
-The island has several other more sheltered beaches where its safe to take a dip!
-Such as the equally as picturesque Mushroom Beach.
+However, Dream Beach is not one for swimming as a strong swell and massive waves make it quite dangerous.
+Luckily the island has several other more sheltered beaches where it’s safe to take a dip, such as the equally as picturesque Mushroom Beach.

 4) Cross the Yellow Bridge to Nusa Ceningan –

 If you venture to the South East of Nusa Lembongan you’ll come across a yellow suspension bridge which is actually a lot sturdier than it looks!
-This is just as well, as its the only land crossing to Lembongan’s sister Island Nusa Ceningan.
+This is just as well, as it’s the only land crossing to Lembongan’s sister Island Nusa Ceningan.

-5) Exploring the Mangrove Forest –
+5) Explore the Mangrove Forest –

 This relaxing and magical landscape takes up much of the islands North East coast, and is a great place to visit if you get bored of the beach!